tensorlakeai/indexify/docs/docs/apis/retrieval.md

       ]}
 ```

-## Attribute Indexes
+## Metadata Indexes
-Attribute Indexes are created by extractors powered by AI Models which produced structured data.
+Metadata Indexes are created by extractors powered by AI Models which produced structured data.
 The output of such extractors are JSON documents and stored in a document store.

 The schema of such indexes are defined by the extractors.
-The retrieval API for attribute indexes allows querying all the attributes in the index or the ones of a specific content id.
+The retrieval API for metadata indexes allows querying all the metadata in the index or the ones of a specific content id.

 In the future we will add support for searching these indexes as well using sparse vectors, or add them to knowledge graphs.

-The following example queries the repository `default` for the index `entities` and returns all the attributes in the index.
+The following example queries the repository `default` for the index `entities` and returns all the metadata in the index.

+=== "python"

+      ```python
+      repo.query_metadata(index_name="entities")
+      ```

 === "curl"

-      ``` shell
+      ```shell
-      curl -v -X GET http://localhost:8900/repositories/default/attributes\?index=entities
+      curl -v -X GET http://localhost:8900/repositories/default/metadata\?index=entities
       ```

-The following example queries the repository `default` for the index `entities` and returns the attributes for the content id `foo`.
+The following example queries the repository `default` for the index `entities` and returns the metadata for the content id `foo`.

+=== "python"

+      ```python
+      repo.query_metadata(index_name="entities", content_id="foo")
+      ```

 === "curl"
       ``` shell
-      curl -v -X GET http://localhost:8900/repositories/default/attributes\?index=entities&content_id=foo
+      curl -v -X GET http://localhost:8900/repositories/default/metadata\?index=entities&content_id=foo
       ```